m-bocelli/m-bocelli/README.md

-# MICHAEL (*MIKEY*) BOCELLI
+# *Michael Bocelli*
-Hello!
-I am a **computer science** and **international relations** major looking to pursue a passion in game development.
+Hello.
+I am a **computer science** and **international relations** major looking to pursue career in primarily game development, but open to more fields as I learn.
-I am currently learning the fundamentals of computer science through a class in Python at the **University of Delaware**.
+I am currently studying the fundamentals of computer science through a class in Python at the **University of Delaware**.
-Shoot me an email at michael.j.bocelli@gmail.com if you want to work together, or check out my [LinkedIn](https://www.linkedin.com/in/michael-bocelli/)!
+Email at michael.j.bocelli@gmail.com if you want to work together, or check out my [LinkedIn](https://www.linkedin.com/in/michael-bocelli/).